itsddpanda/CASscanner/README.md

 Please do not miss these two.

 #### 0. Starting Fresh or Restart
-Ensure you are starting fresh and if something went wrong in between and you are restarting, follow next line Goto developer tools or press ALT + F8.
+Ensure you are starting fresh or if something went wrong in between and you are restarting.

+Simply follow next line
+Goto developer tools or press ALT + F8.
-Select Macro Named "Restart" and hit RUN to ensure you are starting fresh.
+Select Macro Named **"Restart"** and hit RUN to ensure you are starting fresh.

 #### 1. Step 1
 Now you are all set to start.
-Follow above step and Select Macro Named "Step1_SelectPDFFile"
+Follow above step and Select Macro Named **"Step1_SelectPDFFile"**
 - Select the unlocked PDF File as explained in Pre-Requisites
 - Provide Name of the excel sheet where data will be stored (tested with .xlsx)
 - Select NAVAll.txt (if you get an error saying file not found, place the file in the same folder as your macro excel sheet and restart)